Why carry an International Driving Permit while driving in Portugal?

 The minute you set your feet in Portugal, you will realize why it is on the hot list of the countries best to travel to.
 It’s no surprise because of the country’s charm and the beauty of its villages and towns.
 You definitely do not want to miss the lush forest and beaches in the north and cobbled-stone streets, glorious mountains, and hills, and ever-changing landscape in the south.
 Wherever you go, you’ll find friendly people in bustling squares.

 If you wanted to skip the hassle of going to the train station to purchase tickets or the headache of knowing how to get to public transportation, then renting a car is the best for you.
-To rent a car and drive around the cities, you need an International Driving Permit in Portugal.
+To rent a car and drive around the cities, you need an International Driver License Portugal.
 An IDP is a translation of your native driver’s license.
 It is a legal document that allows you to rent a car, so make sure you have an International Driver’s license in Portugal.

 In case you are wondering whether you need an International Driver’s License in Portugal, well, the answer depends on your native driver’s license.
 International Driver’s License is required in Portugal if you're a citizen of a non-European Union country to legally drive in the country.
 On the other hand, if your driving license is issued by a country that is part of the European Union, then you no longer need an IDP.

 If you want to know more about the International Driver’s License for Portugal, you can visit the International Driver’s License website for Portugal through our International Drivers Association page.
-Learn more information on whether an International Driver’s License is required for Portugal or not, or if you only need your local driver’s license or do you need an International Driver’s License in Portugal to drive in the country legally.
+Learn more information on whether an International Driver’s License is required for Portugal or not, or if you only need your local driver’s license or do you need an International Driver License Portugal to drive in the country legally.

 US citizens can use their local driver’s license to stay and drive in Portugal for less than six months.
 US citizens do not need an International Driver’s License in Portugal to drive to different places and destinations you want to.
 But if you also want to go to Spain after your Portugal trip, an IDP is required in Spain.
 It is best to get an International Driver’s License so that you can drive hassle-free in all the places you want to go to.